What are mortgage points?

 In the example above, you’ll see that if you paid $2,000 for one point to lower your interest rate 0.25%, you’d have a monthly payment savings of $30.55.
 To find the break-even point, you’d divide $2,000 (the upfront cost) by $30.55 (the monthly savings), to see how long you’d have to live in your home for it to be worth the upfront cost.
 In this example, it would take 65.4 months to recoup the initial cost.

 - Buying points may give you a tax benefit.
-Contact your tax professional to see how buying points would impact your specific tax situation.
+Contact your tax professional to see how buying points might impact your specific tax situation.

-- When buying a home, you will avoid the cost of Glossary Term: private mortgage insurance (PMI) by making a Glossary Term: down payment of at least 20%.
+- When buying a home, you will avoid the cost of private mortgage insurance (PMI) by making a down payment of at least 20%.
 If you need to decide between making a 20% down payment and buying points, run the numbers to see if paying PMI would cancel out the savings you’d get from buying points and lowering your interest rate.

 Getting help paying for points